MUFTA is codified in Minnesota Statute’s §513.41 – §513.51.

-As the fight is generally between the creditor and the transferee, we must understand what a transfer is, and what constitutes an asset.
-The definitions section is §513.41.
+As the fight is generally between the creditor and the transferee, this article focuses on what a transfer is, and what constitutes an asset.
+The definitions section is Minn.
+Stat. § 513.41.

-A transfer can take place in just about every manner. ““Transfer” means every mode, direct, or indirect, absolute or conditional, voluntary or involuntary, of disposing of or parting with an asset or an interest in an asset.”
+A transfer can take place in just about every manner. “’Transfer’ means every mode, direct, or indirect, absolute or conditional, voluntary or involuntary, of disposing of or parting with an asset or an interest in an asset.”
 Minn.
-Stat.
-Ann. § 513.41 (West).
+Stat. § 513.41.
 A transfer specifically excludes a contribution of money or an asset to a qualified charitable or religious organization, unless made within two years of commencement of an action under the Act with the intent to hinder, delay, or defraud a creditor, or if the debtor was insolvent, unreasonably small remaining business assets, or beyond the ability to pay.

 Transfer with Intent to hinder, delay, or defraud the creditor of the debtor

 Let’s break down some of the more common factors by starting with insider trading.
-For an individual debtor an “insider” includes in M.S.A. §513.41 a relative of the debtor; a partnership in which the debtor is a general partner; a corporation if the debtor is director, officer, or person in control if the debtor is an individual.
+For an individual debtor an “insider” includes in Minn.
+Stat. § 513.41 a relative of the debtor; a partnership in which the debtor is a general partner; a corporation if the debtor is director, officer, or person in control if the debtor is an individual.
 Minn.
-Stat.
-Ann. § 513.41 (West).
+Stat. § 513.41.
 The definition also includes list for an insider if the debtor is a corporation or a partnership.

 A debtor is considered to retain possession or control of property in a few situations.
 When a debtor transfers property into a revocable trust, he is considered to have retained control.
 “The trust was designed to be revocable by Erling and Catherine, supporting the trial court’s conclusion that Erling Leth retained control of the property transferred.”
 Citizens State Bank of Hayfield v.
 Leth, 450 N.W.2d 923, 927 (Minn.
 App.
 1990).